WindyLab/LLM-RL-Papers/README.md

 - Review:

     ​    This framework integrates “Code as Policies”, “RL training”, and “LLM planning”.
 It first allows the LLM to decompose tasks into actions, which are then further decomposed based on their complexity.
 Simple actions can be directly coded, while complex actions use a combination of code and RL.
 The framework also applies a Critic to continuously improve the code and planning.
-The highlight of this paper is the integration of LLM’s code into RL’s action space for training, and this interactive approach is worth learning from.w
+The highlight of this paper is the integration of LLM’s code into RL’s action space for training, and this interactive approach is worth learning from.

 ***